zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Note:

-- Now that we had finished migrating Jumpy, we were tantalizingly close to supporting scripting
+- Now that we had finished migrating Jumpy, we were tantalizingly close to supporting scripting.
-- As far as we knew, everything was already in place, other than the scripting language itself
+- As far as we knew, everything was already in place, other than the scripting language itself.
-- After our performance issues with `bevy_mod_js_scripting` we knew that we wanted to use a language that was implemented in pure Rust,
-- so that we could easily target web and native, without having to call out into the browsers JS engine
-- We had already been watching the `piccolo` library, and had gotten in contact with the author `@kyren` who had recently resumed development on it.
+- We decided on `piccolo` , a Lua implementation written in pure Rust.
+- It had big plusses in that it could be used with without any `unsafe`, and it could target web with the `wasm32` target.
-- `@kyren` was _super_ helpful, and worked with us to get the few features we needed in `piccolo` that weren't there yet.
+- `@kyren`, the author of `piccolo` was _super_ helpful, and worked with us to get the few features we needed in `piccolo` that weren't there yet.
 - After, again, more work than we thought, we were finally able to implement a Jumpy item in Lua, and even hot reload it while the game was running!
 - Personally, this was a huge milestone, as I had been trying and failing to get modding into multiple game engines for years,
 - starting with Godot, then Armory3D, then Bevy, and finally, Bones.
 - Finally it was working!
 - And the beautiful thing about it, is that it was implemented right into the core ECS.
 - Scripts were able to change any `#[repr(C)]` data in the ECS, without us having to explicitly add Lua bindings.
-- While there are still limitations here and there, Lua still has enough power to do things in the game that we haven't even thought of yet.
-- This was really important for me, because I wanted to avoid the issue where modders feel like second-class citizens, and like they have to petition the core developers to get more API access.
 - Now modders and developers could operate on the same world data, without clunky, manually written API bindings.

 ---